 It is worth remembering compliance is often open to interpretation given the circumstances of individual cases.
 The ICO/DPA rules on the use of personally identifiable data also need to be considered.

-For specific guidance, or to find out more about workplace CCTV monitoring in general, simply contact us.
+For specific guidance, or to find out more about commercial security systems in general, simply contact us.